GoogleChrome/web.dev/src/site/content/en/blog/web-otp/index.md

 sends a text message to the user over SMS and the user enters the OTP from the message to verify the ownership of the phone number.

 With the Web OTP API, these steps are as easy as one tap for the user, as demonstrated in the video.
-As the text message arrives, a bottom sheet pops up and prompts the user to verify their phone number.
-After clicking the **Verify** button within the bottom sheet, the browser pastes the OTP into the form and the form is submitted without the user needing to press **Continue**.
+When the text message arrives, a bottom sheet pops up and prompts the user to verify their phone number.
+After clicking the **Verify** button on the bottom sheet, the browser pastes the OTP into the form and the form is submitted without the user needing to press **Continue**.

 <video autoplay loop muted playsinline>
   <source src="https://storage.googleapis.com/web-dev-assets/sms-receiver-announce/demo.mp4" type="video/mp4">